How to Grow Moss

 2. Paint Slurry Onto the Surface

-Using a paintbrush, coat the moss slurry onto the desired surface.
-If the slurry is thick enough to stay in place, you can pour it on instead.
+Use a paintbrush to coat the moss slurry onto the desired surface.
+If the slurry is thick enough to stay in place, pour it on instead.

 White slurry spread on rock surface with paint brush